stephenfjohnson/coffee-offering/src/pages/about/about.md

 ## Sourcing

-Numerous sourcing methods are viable for getting coffee from origin to end buyer.
-Please review vendor info for the sourcing practices of a specific offering.
+Numerous sourcing methods are viable for getting coffee from origin to end buyer.\
+Review coffee bios for the sourcing structure of various offerings.

 ## Sustainable Agriculture

-Sustainable agriculture is farming methods based on a healthy understanding of ecosystem services, the study of relationships between organisms and their environment.
+Sustainable agriculture means farming methods based on a healthy understanding of ecosystem services; the study of relationships between organisms and their environment.

 ## Social Empowerment

-In order to list your coffee on our site, we want you to empower the communities that bring amazing coffee to the world!
-Let us know how you are doing this by creating an account and filling out a contact form.
+We want to empower the communities that bring amazing coffee to the world!
+Some coffees are directly related to international development projects.
+These are known as Cause Coffees.

+## Listing

+To list your offering, create an account.

+## Ordering

+To order coffee, create an account.

-\- CONTACT FORM -
+\- SIGN UP FORM -